SciKit-Surgery/PythonTemplate/README.rst

 Note: make sure you use "git add ." not "git add * " to pick up hidden files like `.gitlab-ci.yml`.

-5. Create a new project on WeissLab (or CmicLab, GitHub or your preferred git host), making sure the URL matches what you set in step 3.
+5. Create a new project on GitHub (or Weisslab/CmicLab/Gitlab), making sure the URL matches what you set in step 3.

-6. Add a remote in order to link your local repository to your WeissLab / CmicLab / GitLab repository and push the files across.
+6. Add a remote in order to link your local repository to your GitHub repository and push the files across.
 NOTE: use the SSH form of the repository URL so you can use SSH key authentication (so you don't have to enter a username and password)

 ::

-  git remote add origin git@weisslab.cs.ucl.ac.uk:JoanneBloggs/MyNewProject.git git push origin master
+  git remote add origin git@github.com:JoanneBloggs/MyNewProject.git git push origin master

-7. If using WeissLab, and assuming your URLs are all correct, GitLab CI should automatically build and test your project.
+7. If using GitHub or WeissLAb, and assuming your URLs are all correct, GitHub Actions/GitLab CI should automatically run tests for your project.

 8. (**Optional**) Create a virtual environment.